UW-Madison-DSI/Open-Source-Exploration/README.md

 This project is means of exploring open source activity associated with university of Wisconsin-Madison.

-The project contains scripts for downloading information from GitHub and GitLab about open source projects and people and storing this information in a database for further analysis.
+The project contains scripts for downloading information from GitHub and GitLab about open source projects and people and storing this information in a database for further analysis and includes a [REST API](./api/API.md) for retreiving this information.

 ## Data